Skip to contents

 Value

-• row_id Integer row identifier corresponding to the input data
+• row_id: Integer identifier corresponding to rows in the input data.

-• Additional columns from data if data_return_cols specified
+• Additional columns from data if data_return_cols is specified.

-• Additional columns from regex_table if regex_return_cols specified
+• Additional columns from regex_table if regex_return_cols is specified.

-• match The specific text extracted from the data (original casing preserved)
+• match: The extracted text from the data (original casing preserved).

 Details